Lighthouse

 Case Management: Case managers will work with each survivor to tailor a case management plan depending on the survivor’s needs and next steps.

-Group Therapy: Counselors will work with all the survivors in the house during weekly psychoeducational group sessions.
+Psychoeducational Groups: Staff will work with all the survivors in the house during weekly psychoeducational group sessions.
 Psychoeducational group sessions provide a safe place for the survivors to come together with others to share, learn, and grow.

 Life Skills: Survivors come to Covered after having lived on various time schedules that were controlled by their traffickers.
-Case managers will work with each survivor to develop new basic life skills that will prepare them for success.
+Staff will work with each survivor to develop new basic life skills that will prepare them for success.
 Basic life skills include waking up on time, developing a morning and evening routine, taking on chores, and learning to cook.